 Round 4 With White, ss in first corner ch-sp, ch5 (counts as tr and ch2), 3tr in same place as ss, *(ch1, 3tr in next side ch-sp) twice, ch1, (3tr, ch2, 3tr) in corner ch-sp; rep from * twice more, (ch1, 3tr in next side ch-sp) twice, ch1, 2tr in corner ch-sp, ss in third ch of beg ch-5.
 [16 3-tr groups, 4 corner ch-2 sp, 12 side ch-1 sp] Fasten off and weave in ends.

-Following diagram below and using Pure White, join motifs to form bag.
+Following diagram below and using White, join motifs to form bag.
 To join motifs, hold them WS together and work a row of slip stitches along edges, working each through front loops only on both edges.

 Dashed lines on diagram indicate motifs folded and joined to both front and back to form side and bottom seams.
 Before joining the side seams of the bag, use it to make a template for the lining – see instructions below.

 Join the sides A and A to the corresponding edges B and B once the bag is folded in half.
 DO NOT join the outside edges of the top 4 motifs on both sides as this is the bag opening.

-With RS facing and Pure White, work a row of dc along the outside edges of the top motifs on the bag.
+With RS facing and White, work a row of dc along the outside edges of the top motifs on the bag.

 Fasten off and weave in ends.